 2. Tie up loose ends with a sharp ‘day of operations’ plan

 A well-run shift feels good, it’s like a hot knife through butter.
-The perfect win-win-win for business, employee, and customer.
+The perfect win-win-win for the Australian business, employee, and customer.

 For some businesses, this is a random occurrence, but businesses that invest in the success of their workforce replicate this effect on a daily basis.
 It sounds simple enough: you need the right people in the right place at the right times, and management that leads the charge from the front.

 The reality is that planning and execution have many moving parts, which is why the day of operations plan holds key to your long term success.